BUCS’ mission is to provide exceptional student sporting experiences that inspire, develop and unite.

 Reflecting our commitment to trust being at the heart of strong safeguarding practice, we recognise that we might not always get it right and could be implementing poor practice.
 Where this is the case, we would encourage individuals to raise this with us, to ensure our continual improvement is informed.

 • Whistleblowing – is the raising of concerns over misconduct or malpractice within BUCS.
 This could be the individual behaviour of a staff member or representative towards another person, or when it’s recognised that appropriate actions have not been taken.
-Our Whistleblowing policy can be found here (create, included link)
+Read our Whistleblowing policy

 • Safeguarding Complaints – are about how we respond to a safeguarding concern and how it is managed.
 This must in the first instance be directed to BUCS’s Lead Safeguarding Officer ([email protected])